Junaid Aftab

 PhD Student || Mathematician ||

-My research interests lie in the Mathematics of Quantum Information.
-I am particularly interested in quantum algorithms for scientific computation, quantum machine learning theory, topological phases of matter and topological quantum computation.
+My research interests lie in the mathematics of quantum information, with a focus on quantum algorithms for scientific computation—including linear systems of equations, differential equations, and quantum simulation—as well as quantum machine learning theory, topological phases of matter and quantum error correction.

 The slogan Pure × Applied reflects my philosophy in approaching mathematics.
 I keep an open mind and I am eager to learn new mathematical techniques that can help solve problems I find compelling.
-In particular, I am interested in applying methods from algebraic topology (K-theory, bordism, TQFTs), category theory, non-commutative geometry (C*-algebras, operator K-theory), and various fields of applied mathematics in my research.
+In particular, I am interested in applying methods from algebraic topology, non-commutative geometry, category theory and various fields of applied mathematics in my research.

 “There is no branch of mathematics, however abstract, which may not someday be applied to the real world.” – Nikolai Lobachevsky